 The Second Brain How gut-brain interactions affect our mood, decision-making, and overall health.
 Very interesting proposition, the study of intestinal flora is popular research at present.

 During my postgraduate period, I also conducted research on the relationship between intestinal flora and medicine enema for chronic kidney disease.
-Although I have some understanding of the change and stability of the flora structure, the shock and novelty this book brought me was beyond my imagination.
+Although I have some understanding of the change and stability of the flora structure, the shock and novelty this book brought me were beyond my imagination.

 The author is a very professional scientific researcher and a great storyteller.
 He combines these boring studies with our life and uses the language of storytelling to bring readers into the book with questions.
 However, if you're trying to read this book like a novel, you'd be wrong, it's a serious science book after all.

 This book explains what we know but don't know why in terms of microbiota structure.
-We ingest high-fat and high-sugar into the gut, stimulate the release of information from microorganisms, and transmit it from nerves to the brain to produce inflammation.
+We ingest high-fat and high sugar into the gut, stimulate the release of information from microorganisms, and transmit it from nerves to the brain to produce inflammation.
 This inflammation may not manifest at the time, but what about later?

 He will develop various diseases, such as irritable bowel syndrome, encephalopathy, coronary heart disease, high blood pressure, etc. As the age grows, intestinal microorganisms gradually decrease, and Parkinson's syndrome is also in the elderly after the age of 60.
 This may be a new perception.